Vita-Diva/bttcdoc/docs/en/testnet.md

 Accessing to the BSC testnet requires Metamask.
 Please switch to the Goerli test network, apply for a test coin through the faucet and send it to the Metamask account to complete the configuration of the BSC test network environment.

-If Metamask has not been connected yet, you need to add a custom RPC network to Metamask.
+If Metamask has not been connected to the BSC testnet yet, you need to add a custom RPC network to Metamask.
 The parameters are as follows:

 Network Name: Binace Smart Chain - Testnet
 New RPC URL: https://data-seed-prebsc-1-s1.binance.org:8545/